englands/englands/README.md

 ## Hi there 👋 I'm Stephanie.

-# I am an aspiring Data Scientist with a passion for helping others.
+# I am an aspiring Data Scientist / Data Information Manager with a passion for helping others.
 ## I would love to work as a data analyst, data scientist, or data manager for a federal government agency in the intelligence community.
+However, I would be honored if the opportunity arose to work in college athletics as a data scientist.

 ### My eighth-grade career assessment was right when it said I should become a data scientist.
 It took me until the end of college to realize it.